 In general, the Basel III Capital Rules allow a covered institution to hold capital against the portion of securitization exposures where the risk has been retained.
 If a covered institution consolidates the underlying assets, then it should hold capital for the entire risk associated with the underlying assets.
 This applies even if a portion of the risk may have been economically transferred to other investors.
 Accordingly, we hold capital for the entire portion of the underlying assets of our card and auto securitizations as we consolidate the underlying assets, and therefore do not consider them securitizations for regulatory capital purposes.
-This should be considered when comparing the information in this Report with the securitization information reported pursuant to U.S. GAAP in "Note 5-Variable Interest Entities and Securitizations" in our Q1 2022 Form 10-Q, which includes consolidated securitizations.
+This should be considered when comparing the information in this Report with the securitization information reported pursuant to U.S. GAAP in "Part I-Item 1.
+Financial Statements and Notes-Note 6-Variable Interest Entities and Securitizations" in our Q1 2024 Form 10-Q, which includes consolidated securitizations.

 Securitization exposures give rise to multiple types of risks including, but not limited to, credit, liquidity and interest rate risk.
-Our approach to managing risk from securitization exposures is consistent with our overall risk management framework.
-The key processes of the framework ensure that the performance of our securitization exposures is monitored, conforms to our risk appetite and remains in compliance with the applicable legal requirements.
+Our approach to managing risk from securitization exposures is consistent with our overall Framework.
+The key processes of the Framework ensure that the performance of our securitization exposures is monitored, conforms to our risk appetite and remains in compliance with the applicable legal requirements.